duniter/duniter/doc/use/configure.md

 ### The APIs

-  In version `1.9.x` there are two APIs (Application Programming Interface) allowing your node to communicate with other programs.
+  In version `1.9.x` there are three APIs (Application Programming Interface) allowing your node to communicate with other programs.

 1. WS2P (WebSocketToPeer): this API is dedicated to inter-node communication, i.e. between your duniter node and other nodes of the same currency. **WS2P is enabled by default** on your duniter node.
 2. BMA (Basic Merkled Api) : this old API is dedicated to the communication with client software (Cesium, Sakia, Silkaj), it can also be used by any external program wishing to request the network (a website that would like to check the presence of a blockchain transaction for example).
 BMA is looking forward to developing a new client API to replace it. **BMA is disabled by default** on your duniter node.
+3. GVA (Graphql Verification Api): New client API intended to replace BMA.
+This API is still incomplete (this is why BMA still exists).

 ### Configuring WS2P